 Space Palette Pro

->

-> This is the latest version which uses the multitouch and pressure-sensitive Sensel Morph - you play by finger painting on the four Morphs.
+This is the latest version which uses the multitouch and pressure-sensitive Sensel Morph - you play by finger painting on the four Morphs.
+To see what you can do with it, check out some of these videos.
 Unlike the Classic version which gives you one 3D brush per hand, the Pro version gives you one 3D brush per finger, and has a touchscreen that lets you select and edit the presets.
 Recently I've published open source specs for building your own Space Palette Pro.

->

-> As an Interactive Installation
+As an Interactive Installation

 I call the Space Palette a casual instrument, analogous to a casual game - something providing immediate and creative enjoyment with almost no learning curve.
 The Classic version shines best as an interactive installation at festivals like Burning Man, events like SubZero, and places like the Exploratorium.
 Nothing can substitute for actually playing it in person, but those videos will give you some idea for what how it works and how people react to it.
 Search YouTube for "Space Palette" to find other videos.
 The oval version first appeared at the Sea of Dreams 2012 New Year's Eve party in San Francisco, and has been enjoyed at many events over the decade since.
 At Maker Fair 2013 it won a Editor's Choice Blue Ribbon.
 This video of people playing it at Symbiosis is particularly interesting because of the comments that were captured - "I want one in my living room" is the most common comment I've heard year after year, right behind "I could stay here all night".
 At 1:42 in that video , Sierra has just finished her own performance, and has a beautiful way of expressing what the Space Palette provides: